-The history of Europe can be seen in our railways.
-There are political and technical differences between countries that still need to be overcome in order for rail to grow.
-Furthermore, the energy that powers our trains differs from state to state.
-Rail faces tough competition with all other transport modes and, as a result, is responsible only for a minority of passenger km and tonne km.
-Ever since 1992, the EU has been trying to increase railway activity by encouraging competition and restructuring the industry, while also investing in infrastructure and making efforts to remove technical and bureaucratic barriers.
+The history of Europe can be seen through its railways.
+The European rail network is a complex web of national networks that have all their specificities.
+These political and technical differences still need to be overcome in order for rail to grow.
+Rail faces tough competition with all other transport modes and, as a result, counts only for a minority of passenger kilometres.